2020 Workshop Schedule Coming Soon!

-Workshops will be held at The Downtown Dance Collective and The Loft of Missoula (just upstairs from the DDC).
-There will be a Welcome Table just inside the door at the Downtown Dance Collective, and someone will be there to help you find your workshop location.
+Workshops will be held at the Missoula Hellgate Elks Lodge.
+There will be a Welcome Table just inside the door, and someone will be there to help you find your workshop location.
 All workshops are one hour unless indicated otherwise.
 No need to sign up in advance.
 Just show up!

 All workshops are FREE!
 And all are welcome.

 The following workshop schedule is from the 2019 Social.